Congratulations! Things are growing and it’s time to get help – that means hiring staff for your nonprofit.

 Who to hire first

-You probably need way more help than you can afford right now, so who do you hire first for your growing nonprofit?
+You probably need way more help than you can afford right now, so what position do you fill first when hiring staff for your nonprofit?

 That’s easy: Hire the person who can take the most off your plate so you can focus on the things that only you can do.